-I don’t like it when people use the term genius, primarily because I think the word is misused.
-I believe that genius is an aspect of our nature, rather than a character trait belonging to a select few — though I do believe that some people, for whatever reason, display a greater ambition, curiosity, and willingness to be a channel for what wants to be expressed through them, while in others this potential lies dormant, and is never realized.
+What is genius?
+I don’t like it when people use the term genius, primarily because I think they misuse the word.
+I believe that genius is an aspect of our nature, rather than a character trait belonging to a select few.
+Although, I do believe that some people, for whatever reason, display a greater drive for genius.
+They have the ambition, curiosity, and willingness to be a channel for what wants to be expressed through them.
+In others this potential lies dormant, and is never realized.

 I prefer to think of genius in terms of a relationship.
-I can have a relationship to my genius nature.
-I can nurture it, by working with it on a daily basis.
-I can stop making assumptions about how I think the world works, and I can start to get curious, investigate my own humanity as it pertains to the story I want to tell.
+Nurturing it, I can work with it on a daily basis.
+I can stop making assumptions about how I think the world works.
+I can start to get curious, investigate my own humanity as it pertains to the story I want to tell.

-I was asked once in an interview if I had any advice for aspiring writers.
+Sometimes interviewers have asked if I had any advice for aspiring writers.